SalluzziLuca/Proyect0/README.md

 Index page was the worst part, because I knew what I wanted to do but I didn't know how to do it.
 I searched a lot and I ended up doing the 3 divs with images, hovers, and clickables.

 ##1970
-I wanted to do each decade page more complex than the previous one
+I wanted to do each decade page more complex than the previous one.
+Thats because "1970" is the simplest.
+I made it with my old and basic knowledge of css and html.
+It has a list and a table